-The team’s study is released at a time when the American Heart Association (AHA), in response to a new Surgeon General’s Report, calls for more action against tobacco.
+The team’s study is released at a time when the American Heart Association (AHA), in response to a new Surgeon General’s Report, calls for

 The AHA’s CEO Nancy Brown writes that the report points to over 20 million Americans who “could have lived healthier and longer lives if they had never lit their first cigarette.”